 “You need to come out of that.
 Three years is a very long time to mourn.”
 Paige said to me.

-I sipped my coffee as my thoughts drifted to the events that happened three years back.
-I finished my Bachelor’s degree in Computers in my hometown and applied for Masters here.
+I sipped my coffee as my thoughts drifted to the events that happened three years ago.
+I finished my bachelor’s degree in computers in my hometown and applied for a master’s here.
 Amy, Paige, and I clicked together, and we became good friends.

-It was Amy, Paige, and I was in this flat initially.
+Amy, Paige, and I were in this flat initially.
 But after Amy, we never want another flatmate.
 I sighed, coming back to reality.
 Still today, Amy’s loss hit with a pang in my heart.
 She was such a lovely friend.

 I locked the flat and climbed down.
 Many students are walking towards the university like me.
 Once entering the campus, I moved towards the main building when a voice stopped me.